Spencer (film): Plot

-On Christmas Day, Diana attends the service at St Mary Magdalene Church, Sandringham, where she notices Camilla among the gathered crowd and is photographed by numerous intrusive journalists.
-She holds a difficult conversation with Charles, who rebuffs her concern over William and Harry's participation in a pheasant shoot the next day and advises her to develop a stronger sense of separation between her public and private lives.
+On Christmas Day, Diana attends a service at St Mary Magdalene Church, Sandringham, where she notices Camilla among the gathered crowd and is photographed by numerous intrusive journalists.
+She holds a difficult conversation with Charles, who rebuffs her concerns over William and Harry's participation in a pheasant shoot the next day, and advises her to develop a stronger sense of separation between her public and private lives.
 Charles privately arranges for Maggie to be sent to London and spreads rumours that she had planted the Boleyn book in Diana's room and made critical comments about her mental health; McGrady denies that she had done so when Diana questions him.

-Major Gregory attempts to encourage Diana to conform to the pressures of royal life by reminding her that the soldiers of the British Army die attempting to protect the interests of the Crown (and by extension her interests).
+Major Gregory attempts to encourage Diana to conform to the pressures of royal life by reminding her that the soldiers of the British Army die trying to protect the interests of the Crown (and by extension her interests).
 Diana responds by stating that she never asked anyone to die for her and accuses him of planting the Boleyn book in her room as a warning, which he denies.

-After imagining wounding herself with a pair of wire cutters given to her by McGrady, Diana avoids the formal Christmas Day dinner, instead running to her childhood home and gaining access to it with the wire cutters.
-Memories of her happier girlhood overtake her, and she dances from room to room while imagining her younger selves.
-She considers committing suicide by throwing herself down a flight of stairs, but the hallucination of Boleyn stops her.
+After imagining wounding herself with a pair of wire cutters given to her by McGrady, Diana avoids the formal Christmas Day dinner, and instead runs to her childhood home and gains access with the wire cutters.
+Memories of her happier childhood overtake her, and she dances from room to room while imagining her younger self.
+She considers taking her own life by throwing herself down a flight of stairs, but the hallucinations of Boleyn stop her.
 Instead, she rips apart her pearl necklace.

 On Boxing Day, Diana wakes up in her room to find that Maggie has been called back from London.
 The two travel to a nearby beach, where Diana talks about her mental and marital problems.
 Maggie responds by confessing that she is in love with Diana.
 After bidding Maggie farewell, Diana goes to the pheasant shoot, walks out in front of the crowd of hunters, and announces that she is taking William and Harry to London, to which Charles reluctantly agrees.
 Diana bids farewell to McGrady and Major Gregory returns the Boleyn book to the library.
-As they drive away, Diana and her children sing along to the song "All I Need Is a Miracle" by Mike and the Mechanics, passing the scarecrow again, now dressed in one of Diana's outfits.
+As they drive away, Diana and her children sing along to the song "All I Need Is a Miracle" by Mike and the Mechanics, passing the scarecrow which is now dressed in one of Diana's outfits.
 They drive to London, where they order KFC and eat by the River Thames.
 Diana looks across the river, uncertain of her future but no longer feeling burdened by royal responsibility.